CouncilofLorien/counciloflorien.github.io/docs/cards/F/foolish-words.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Any riddling roll, offering attempt, or influence attempt by the target character is modified by -4.
-If placed on-guard, it may be revealed and played when a character in the company declares a riddling, offering, or influence attempt.
-During the organization phase, a character with this card may tap to attempt to remove it.
+If placed on-guard, it may be revealed and played when a character in the company declares a riddling, offering, or influence attempt. <br>&ensp;During the organization phase, a character with this card may tap to attempt to remove it.
 Make a roll (or draw a #): if this result is greater than 7, discard this card.
-Cannot be duplicated.
 >

 ### _Middle-earth: The Lidless Eye_